The Eastern-Siberian Inland Navigation Company

-The Eastern-Siberian Inland Navigation Company (ESINC) is a company, which carries out goods and passengers by inland waterways of Irkutsk Oblast and the Buryatia Republic.
+The Eastern-Siberian Inland Navigation Company (ESINC) is a company that transports goods and passengers by inland waterways of the Irkutsk Oblast and the Buryatia Republic.

 ESINC is the largest shipping company in Eastern Siberia, the main transportation carrier on Lake Baikal, the Selenga, the Angara River and its tributaries.

 Irkutsk Oblast is rich in reservoirs, which is why there are about 30 ferries.
 The largest of them are situated on the Olkhon island, in Listvyanka, Balagansk and Svirsk.
-These ferries belong to the ESINC.
-The others are in ownership of private businessmen or traffic agencies.
+These ferries belong to ESINC.
+The others are owned by private businessmen or traffic agencies.

-Company has the most high-powered river fleet in the Eastern-Siberian region and fleet repairing bases, network of branch offices.
-The capacity range allows conveying about 500 thousands people during one season.
+The company has the most high-powered river fleet in the Eastern-Siberian region, the largest number of fleet repairing bases, and the largest network of branch offices.
+The capacity range allows conveying about 500 thousand passengers per season.

-There are two main quays in Irkutsk, where the trips begin from: the quay "Raketa" and "Gagarin" (Nizhnjaya Naberezhnaya Street).
+There are two main quays in Irkutsk, where the trips originate: the quay "Raketa" and "Gagarin" (Nizhnjaya Naberezhnaya Street).
 The quay "Raketa", situated in Solnechny microdistrict on bank of Chertugeevskiy Zaliv, is the starting point of all trips along the Angara River and on Lake Baikal.

-The ESINC's logotype is a blue-white conventionalized ship against the background of waves.
+ESINC's logotype is a blue-white conventionalized ship against a background of waves.